Take a trip down memory lane on date night by making plans to visit one of many Tampa Bay iconic eateries.

 The interior is bright, light, busy, and fun, blending the past with the present.
 The menu is diverse whether you stop for breakfast, lunch, or dinner.
 Choose from signature items such as the fried chicken omelet, biscuits and gravy, sweet potato pancakes, the original Goody Goody burger featuring secret sauce, grouper plate, southern fried chicken, and more.
 Be sure to save room for a slice of freshly made pie.

-Goody Goody is open Monday – Saturday from 7am to 10pm and Sunday from 7am to 9pm Breakfast is served all day and you can order to go. goodygoodyburgers.com
+Goody Goody is open Sunday through Thursday until 9 pm. and Friday and Saturday until 10 p.m.
+Breakfast is served all day, Brunch on weekends only and you can order to go. goodygoodyburgers.com

 Mel’s Hot Dogs